zjzijielu/gnn-positional-structural-node-features/README.md

 ## Summary
 This repository is the official implementation of the paper.
 If you would like to use/modify the code or reproduce the experiment results, please remember to cite this paper:

 [Hejie Cui, Zijie Lu, Pan Li, Carl Yang: On Positional and Structural Node Features for Graph Neural Networks on Non-attributed Graphs](https://arxiv.org/pdf/2107.01495.pdf).
-Proceedings of Workshop of Deep Learning on Graphs: Methods and Applications, The 27th International ACM SIGKDD Conference on Knowledge Discovery and Data Mining (DLG-KDD’21).
+Proceedings of the International Conference on Information and Knowledge Management (CIKM) 2022

 ## System and software config